-• The PRT notes that after reviewing state compliance reports, most states are compliant with the FMP requirements with only one issue identified: Delaware's regulations regarding pot and trap escape vents are consistent with the requirements in the black sea bass FMP, but not consistent with the larger escape vent requirement under the scup FMP.
+• The PRT notes that after reviewing state compliance reports, most states are consistent with the FMP requirements with only one issue identified: Delaware's regulations regarding pot and trap escape vents are consistent with the requirements in the black sea bass FMP, but not consistent with the larger escape vent requirement under the scup FMP.
 In 2021, Delaware staff informed Commission staff that Delaware's management section decided against making any changes to their pot regulations since Delaware has no directed scup fishery with minimal incidental landings.
-Additionally, the Delaware management section said that larger scup escape vent requirements would interfere with their lobster pot regulations.
+Additionally, the Delaware management section

-- The PRT discussed Delaware's escape vent regulations, and didn't highlight this as a high priority compliance issue for two reasons.
-1) The PRT recognizes that Delaware has very minimal landings of less than 0.1% of annual coastwide landings.
-2) In addition, the PRT noted that the current de minimis status does not exempt a state from specific gear regulations within the FMP.
-However, the ISFMP Policy Board is currently reviewing de minimis status with the potential to expand the policy to allow for states to apply for specific gear exemptions, which could potentially resolve this issue. - With the one exception noted above, the PRT determined that all states have implemented regulations consistent with the FMP requirements. - Delaware has requested de minimis status and meets the requirements for 2020.
+- said that larger scup escape vent requirements would interfere with their lobster pot regulations. - The PRT discussed Delaware's escape vent regulations and noted that when this issue was raised last year the Board did not identify this as a high priority issue.
+Without a directed fishery, Delaware has maintained minimal landings of less than 0.1% of annual coastwide landings.
+As such, the PRT recommends that Delaware be exempted from the scup escape vent requirement so long as Delaware can demonstrate during the annual compliance review that there is no directed scup fishery with minimal landings of less than 0.1% of annual coastwide landings. - With the one exception noted above, the PRT determined that all states have implemented regulations consistent with the FMP requirements. - Delaware has requested de minimis status and meets the requirements for 2021.